-Reviewed: 6/05, 8/12, 8/13, 2/15, 6/17, 6/18, 8/19

-Revised: 6/08, 7/09, 8/12, 8/16 8/22
+Adopted: 01/00 Reviewed: 6/05, 8/12, 8/13, 2/15, 6/17, 6/18, 8/19 Revised: 6/08, 7/09, 8/12, 8/16 8/22

-BENCHMARK EXAMS AND PROGRESSION POLICY
+BENCHMARK EXAMS POLICY

-Students in Semesters II, III, IV, and V will be required to take nationally normed content specific benchmark exams throughout the curriculum.
+Semesters II, III, IV, and V students will be required to take nationally normed content-specific Benchmark exams throughout the curriculum.
 These pre-written assessments accurately gauge student learning and competency.
-Category based reporting at the program level and student level will measure students' true mastery of concepts against a national cohort of nursing students and ensure nursing students are on track for practice readiness and NCLEX-RN success.
+Category-based reporting at the program and student levels will measure students' true mastery of concepts against a national cohort of nursing students and ensure nursing students are on track for practice readiness and NCLEX-RN success.